Refusal of medical assistance: Uses

-The refusal is best suited for these situations; for example, a minor cut or bruise or uninjured parties in a motor vehicle accident.
-It can also be used where non-critical transport is advised, but it would be counterproductive to take the party by ambulance, e.g. an injured but fearful child could be comforted and transported to the hospital or doctor's office by the parent.
+Refusal of Medical Assistance (RMA) is particularly well-suited for situations where immediate medical intervention is unnecessary.
+For example, a minor cut or bruise or uninjured parties in a motor vehicle accident.
+It can also be used where non-critical transport is advised, but it would be counterproductive to take the party by ambulance.
+For instance, an injured but frightened child might be better comforted and transported to a hospital or doctor’s office by a parent instead of an ambulance crew.